damian-pastorini/reldens-items/README.md

 And now you can start playing with Items!
 Let's create one!

+#### - Usable Items

 Create an item is as simple as create an instance of the Item class and that's it, but make do something is more complex, so to put some logic available here let's use the "modifiers".

 What's a "modifier"???
 Basically is an specification on "what the item will do" when is used, that said, thought the modifiers are available you could still not use them and create your item with a custom behavior.

-A modifier must have 4 required parameters, let's create an example one:
+- A modifier must have 4 required parameters, let's create an example one:
 ```
 const { Modifier, ItemsConst } = require('@reldens/items');
 let itemMod = {key: 'health', 'hp', ItemsConst.OPS.INC, 20};
 ```
-And then we add it to the item which we will create below:
+- And then we add it to the item which we will create below:
 ```
 const { ItemUsable } = require('@reldens/items');
 let healthItem = new ItemUsable({